rsksmart/devportal-1.0/rif/rns/architecture/index.md

 The RIF Name Service architecture is based on 4 components:
 - [**Registry**](#registry): RNS domain registry.
-- [**Registrar**](#registrar): the auction logic manager.
-- [**Deeds**](#deed): handle locked tokens and rent payment commits.
 - [**Resolver**](#resolver): the resolution between a domain and a resource.
 - [**Reverse resolution**](#resolver): the resolution between an address and a name.

 <img src="/assets/img/rns/structure.png" class="img-fluid" alt="architecture" />

-## Registrar

-To [register a domain](/rif/rns/operation/Register-a-name) in RNS is by auction that is performed by the [registrar contract](/rif/rns/architecture/Registrar).
-This contract manages the auction process, any user can start an auction for any available domain name, any user can bid in any auction in [Open state](/rif/rns/architecture/Registrar/#states), and only the highest bidder acquires that domain name.

-The subdomains can be delegated using the [registry contract](/rif/rns/architecture/Registry) without an auction process only by the domain owner.
-For example: `nakamoto.rsk` can register `satoshi.nakamoto.rsk` subdomain directly, and delegate the ownership of the subdomain.

-## Deed

-The [Deed contract](/rif/rns/architecture/Deed) has two main functions:
-- Register the bid payment: for each bid, the Registrar contract deploys a Deed contract and sends user's bade RIF tokens to it.

-- Manage the annual rent: the owner must pay an annual rent for each domain acquired.

 ## Registry